SONNETCAST

 Who heaven itself for ornament doth use,

-And every fair with his fair doth rehearse,
+And every fair with his fair doth rehearse, |

 ...the kind of poet who uses heaven itself as an ornament to describe this 'beauty' of his affection and goes on and on about her, employing everything he can find in the world that is beautiful to exalt her...

-Note that 'heaven' here is pronounced with one syllable in order for the line to scan.
+PRONUNCIATION: Note that heaven here is pronounced with one syllable, hea'n, for the line to scan. |

 Making a couplement of proud compare

-With Sun and Moon, with earth and sea's rich gems,
+With sun and moon, with earth and sea's rich gems, |

 ...proudly – and thus by implication immodestly or boastfully – comparing her with the sun, the moon, and the 'rich gems' – the wealth of beautiful things – he finds or can think of on earth or in the sea...